fireflowerr/autocd.vim/README.md

 `g:autocd#markers_default = 1` must be set.
 By default, the behavior is the same as autochdir, switching to the current file's containing directory.
 To modify this behavior `g:autocd#makers_get_default()` may be overridden.
-The function is expected to return a string representing the desired directory, or 1 to represent failure.
+The function is expected to return a string representing the desired directory, or a integer to represent failure.
 For more information see `:help g:autocd#makers_get_default()`

 ### NERDTree Sync
 To enable NERDTree synchronization `g:autocd#nts_enable = 1` must be set at startup.
 Alternatively